cropgeeks/hpc-help/slurm-overview.rst

   $ srun --x11 --pty bash

-This will only work if you've already connected to ``gruffalo`` with X11 enabled (ie used ``ssh -Y``), and note that performance over the internet with X11 is usually poor.
+This will only work if you've got a local X-Server running and connected to ``gruffalo`` with X11 enabled (ie used ``ssh -Y``).
+Note that performance over the internet with X11 is usually poor too.

 Batch jobs